-- 6 Check the free length of the spring (41) and replace the spring of it is less than 33,50 mm. - 7 When mounting: - carefully clean the valve guides and housings of any foreign body; - apply a film of oil on the valve stems before inserting them in their respective housings; - ensure the proper position of the intake valve and exhaust valve, which can be notice by the different sizes (Intake: larger, Exhaust: smaller). - 8 Reassemble the intake valves
+- 6 Check the free length of the spring (40) and if it is less than 34.50 mm replace the spring. - 7 When mounting: - carefully clean the valve guides and housings of any foreign body; - apply a film of oil on the valve stems before inserting them in their respective housings; - ensure the proper position of the intake valve and exhaust valve, which can be notice by the different sizes (Intake: larger, Exhaust: smaller). - 8 Reassemble the intake valves

-9 - Close the carter and fix the screws (4) to the indicated couple [15.1].

-10 - During assembly perform the operations indicated in section [15.1] always remember to replace the silicone gasket (6) between the sump and the casing.
+- 9 Close the carter and fix the screws (4) to the indicated couple [[16.1]. - 10 During assembly perform the operations indicated in section [[16.1] always remember to replace the silicone gasket (6) between the sump and the casing. - 11 Reassemble the conveyor and the cover.